Written by Alexandra Thompson on May 3 , 2023

 What is SEO content writing?

-SEO content writing is the process of writing content with the intention of ranking highly on search engine results pages (SERPs).
+SEO content writing is the process of writing content with the goal of ranking highly on search engine results pages (SERPs).

-Now, let’s back up and quickly define SEO, which stands for search engine optimization.
+Now, let’s back up and quickly define SEO, or search engine optimization.

-SEO is all about leveraging strategies to improve your website’s ranking on SERPs.
-When a web user searches for a keyword or phrase that your website is targeting, the hope is that your website will appear near the top of the results.
+SEO is an essential part of any marketing plan.
+It’s all about leveraging strategies to improve your website’s ranking on SERPs.
+When a web user searches Google or another search engine for a keyword or phrase that your website is targeting, the hope is that your website will appear near the top of the results.
 Your SEO efforts can help make it happen.

-You can apply SEO concepts to countless types of content, including:
+You can apply SEO concepts to countless types of content in your content strategy, including:

 • Blog posts